Abbas II of Persia: Financial decline

 Silver coin of Abbas II, dated 1658/9 and struck at the Ganja mint.
 As a part of his plan to increase the state's revenue, the grand vizier Mohammad Beg had the gold coins prohibited, therefore flooding the realm with silver coins.

-Khalifeh Soltan had found an adversary in the master of the hunt, Allahverdi Khan, an Armenian ghulam and the childhood friend of Abbas, who had risen quickly up the ranks of the bureaucracy, first becoming the master of the hunt and then, the qurchi-bashi in 1649.
+Khalifeh Soltan had found an adversary in the master of the hunt, Allahverdi Khan, an Armenian gholam and the childhood friend of Abbas, who had risen quickly up the ranks of the bureaucracy, first becoming the master of the hunt and then, the qurchi-bashi in 1649.
 By the early 1650s, Allahverdi was the shah's favourite, and he used his influence over the shah to endorse a grand vizier after Khalifeh Soltan died in 1654.
 Thanks to Allahverdi's recommendation, Abbas appointed Mohammad Beg, an Armenian by origin, and the intendant-general of the court.
 Mohammad Beg's tenure saw an economic decline, mainly caused by Abbas' costly campaign to Kandahar and the scarcity of raw materials for the silk trade.
 Notwithstanding his long-standing economical experience, Mohammad Beg could not come up with a solution to the excessive expenditures by the court and the expensive investment on the army.
 He drove the state's income into a further decline by enhancing centralisation, a process that could not be supported by New Julfa's trade network.
 Regarding the army, Mohammad Beg discontinued the position of sipahsalar to prevent a salary cost he considered unnecessary and he eliminated the artillery department.
 Mohammad Beg also sought to sell the mansions Abbas had confiscated.
 According to Jean Chardin, the shah had more than 137 of these mansions in Isfahan alone.
 However, no one bought them, so Mohammad Beg's scheme failed.
 He also prohibited the usage of gold coins to the point where the state was flooded with silver coinage.